 The highest-protein foods shown in the following chart provide a more robust micronutrient profile.
 However, consuming nutrients like vitamin E, omega-3 fatty acids, vitamin C, magnesium, calcium, and vitamin A can still be challenging.
-This is because focussing purely on high protein foods tends to squeeze our non-starchy vegetables, which can provide complementary micronutrients.
+This is because focusing purely on high-protein foods tends to squeeze our non-starchy vegetables, which can provide complementary micronutrients.

 The chart below shows non-fibre carbohydrates vs fat vs diet quality for completeness.
 The blue areas along the diagonal edge correspond with low protein ultra-processed foods with the lowest nutrient density.